Algebra Nation is a collaborative initiative aimed at helping students across Florida conquer Algebra 1.

 Algebra Nation has the following components.
 Click on each to learn more!

 Video Content Review Sessions

-Algebra Nation videos are organized into 11 easy sections.
-Each section contains 5-6 video lessons.
+Algebra Nation videos are organized into easy-to-navigate sections.
+Each section contains 5-8 video lessons.
 These effective, entertaining videos feature lessons taught by nationally renowned Study Experts – young, energetic pros – and dynamic algebra teachers from throughout Florida.
 We’ve found that students will often gravitate towards one teaching personality over another, and we wanted to offer that choice for students, so multiple instructors are available for each video!

 Teachers say it all the time: “Write it down!”
 Algebra Nation provides study guide notes to accompany each and every video.
 Students, parents, and teachers alike can download, print and/or view review sheets which parallel and reinforce the videos.
 Our Study Experts and teachers encourage students to pause the videos and try out problems on the guides themselves.
 Then, the videos explain how to do the problems so students can always check their work.